Skip to main content

 What this platform is built to measure.

 The metrics are organized around decisions, not vanity.
-Each one should help an operator decide whether to open, price, schedule, cut, invest, or pause.
+Each one should help a team decide whether to open, price, schedule, cut, invest, or pause.

 Revenue and sales